Avoid these bookkeeping mistakes as a small business owner

-Your financial records represent the very core of your business, and if they’re not maintained thoroughly and daily, your small business can feel the effects.
+Your financial records represent the very core of your business.
+If they’re not maintained thoroughly and daily, your small business can feel the effects.
 Need proof?
-Here are a few real-life examples:
+Here are a few real-life bookkeeping mistakes:

-+ Are your vendors or contractors not getting paid?
++ Vendors or contractors not getting paid?
 Your credit and business standing could be in jeopardy…

-+ Are your invoices not going out?
++ Invoices not going out?
 Your cash flow could suffer…

-+ Are your payroll taxes not getting paid with precision?
++ Payroll taxes not getting paid with precision?
 You could face an IRS audit or penalties…

 Unfortunately, there are many common bookkeeping mistakes that can happen in a small business.
 On the bright side, they can often be avoided or mitigated.
 Read on as we walk through some bookkeeping best practices and red flags.